colekins/pokedex/README.md

 ## Pokedex React App

 This single page app allows you to browse and view relevant information on all Pokemon.
-A random Pokemon is loaded upon loading the page.
+A random Pokemon is selected upon loading the page.
 The search field can be utilized to locate specific Pokemon by name.

 **The live app can be viewed here:**
 [pokedex-bs.netlify.app](https://pokedex-bs.netlify.app/)